AICONSlab/MIRACL/docs/tutorials/beginner/getting_started.md

   -h, --help            show this help message and exit
 ```

+If you want information about a particular module you can call it with `-h`.
-Let's say you want the workflows `conv` module, check its help:
+Let's use the `conv` module as an example.
+Invoke its help menu using:

 ```
-$ miracl flow -h
+$ miracl conv -h
 ```

 You should get: